 Opioid related deaths continue to be a significant public health issue.
 Opioid prescribing rates in our region are higher than then national norm.
 Our keynote speakers will give providers non-opioid treatment options for their patients with chronic pain.

 After completing this activity, learners will be able to:

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Osteopathic Association and the Arkansas Colleges of Health Education.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Osteopathic Association and Arkansas College of Osteopathic Medicine.
 The American Osteopathic Association is accredited by the ACCME to provide continuing medical education for physicians.